btholt/intermediate-react-v6/lessons/02-react-render-modes/B-static-site-generation.md

+---
+description: >-
+  Learn how to implement Static Site Generation (SSG) using React and Next.js, with expert guidance from Brian Holt in the Intermediate React v6 course at Frontend Masters.
+Discover the simplicity of generating static web pages for content-heavy sites and explore how this streamlined approach can expedite course creation without sacrificing quality.
+Enhance your knowledge on using modern frameworks like Astro and Next.js for optimized static content delivery.
+keywords:
+  - Static Site Generation
+  - Next.js
+  - React
+  - Brian Holt
+  - Frontend Masters
+---
 > Fun fact: this very website is rendered via SSG with Next.js!
 [See the code here][code]

 Static Site generation allows you to use React to generate a fully static site.
 This is perfect for sites like blogs or course materials (like this site) where it's just a bunch of static pages that don't need the interactivity of React.
 It's enough to render this out once - it doesn't need the interactivity.
 The result is the end user is just shipped fully rendered flat HTML files - it doesn't need a server or client to do it.
 The developer can still add some interactivity via React, but minimally so.